 LMS meaning: want to know more

 If you’d like to know more about what it means to have a great LMS – whether you want to overhaul your existing one or augment it, get in touch at firstname.lastname@example.org.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.